 - When viewing a user profile, or when hovering over their bio, you have the option to copy their profile link

-- To select which languages to see your pulses feed, go to the Edit Profile section, where you will be able to choose between English (EN), Russian (RU), and Simplified and Traditional Chinese (ZH)
+- To select which languages to see your pulses feed, go to the Edit Profile section, where you will be able to choose between English (EN), Russian (RU), Spanish (ES) and Simplified and Traditional Chinese (ZH)

 - Strategies made on Paper Trading can be shared within your Bitfinex Pulse network.
 You can learn more about Paper Trading here